EXPLORE THE BRAIN HEALTH PROGRAM →

 While initially described as a state of being, it also functions as a skillful way of relating.

 You could say it's a way of paying attention and reflecting back the client's words so that they feel seen and heard.
 Like learning to ride a bike, it has nuances that take practice to master.
-There are "speeds" to it, where you are going faster or slower, deeper or more shallow, depending on what is happening with a client's "monitoring."
+There are "speeds" to it, where you are going faster or slower, deeper or shallower, depending on what is happening with a client's "monitoring."

 Here is a slide that shows the definitions of mind and regulation: